 “At the end of the day you want to come home to enjoy a better quality of life and not necessarily pursue just a dollar amount.
 I found myself in that position - where I had to balance quality of life with the time commitment but wanted to stay attached to military and Navy work.
 And that's what led me to RecruitMilitary.”

-	Read how retired Navy veteran Charles Owens used RecruitMilitary to cut through the fog of the digital job market to find a job that fit his skills and interests:
+See how retired Navy veteran Charles Owens used RecruitMilitary's services to find a job that fit his skills and interests:

 What is your military background?

 I joined the military in 1984 as a cryptologist.
 I was selected for officer and was commissioned in 1990.
 I worked as a surface warfare officer for six years and then woke up one day and said, "You know, I really want to try my hand at something else."

 I laterally converted to public affairs and completed the rest of my military career as a public affairs officer.
 I retired as a lieutenant commander after 23 years in the United States Navy.

 I work for Kern Technology Group as a NATO liaison officer, and that job involves working with partner NATO nations to improve the interoperability between the U.S. and its partners with our submarine forces.